gosub-com/Zurfur/README.md

         return a;
     }

-Notice that async functions are defined with the `afunc` keyword.
+Notice that async functions are defined with the `afun` keyword.

 Async code normally looks and acts as if it were sync.
 But, when we want to start or wait for multiple tasks, we can also use the `astart` and `await` keywords.

-    afunc GetStuffFromSeveralServers() str
+    afun GetStuffFromSeveralServers() str
     {
         // Start the functions, but do not block var a = astart { MySlowIoFunctionAsync("server1") }